AguaClara/StaRSFine/Spring2019FinalReport.md

 Another persistent issue is the availability of pumps that can function at a rate as high as the team needs.
 Also, in the Aguaclara filters, it is not customary to have water deliberately pulled from filters, rather than just having it come out on its own at a rate determined by the rate of water going in.
 #### Trial 4
 #### Trial 5
+The set up for Trial 5 remained effective in preventing sand from exiting.
+That being said, once the tank was filled to a point above all of the exits, the water level would drop once the fingers blocking the exits moved.
+The water would fall to the bottom exit and flow solely out of the one hole.
+The team suspected that this exit issue was due again to pressure differential, which led to the idea of submerging the outlets, as will be discussed in trial 6.

 #### Trial 6

 https://raw.githubusercontent.com/AguaClara/StaRSFine/master/Images/CupFlow.jpeg